takeshi-sato-dev/lipac/README.md

 ## Acknowledgments

-This work was supported by JSPS KAKENHI Grant Number [XXXXXXX].
+We acknowledge contributions and support from Kyoto Pharmaceutical University Fund for the Promotion of Collaborative Research.
+This work was partially supported by JSPS KAKENHI Grant Number 21K06038.

 ## Related Projects